-Field Placement Process for MSW/JD and Combined MSW/PhD Students
+Field Placement Process for MSW/JD and Combined MSW/PhD Students on when you entered your program.

-If you are a MSW/JD or combined student MSW/PhD your second year field will proceed along a slightly different trajectory based on several factors.
-These factors are in large part dependent on when you entered your program.
 MSW/PhD and MSW/JD students will be required to participate in a Summer Block placement in fulfillment of their second field placement.
 All MSW/PhD and MSW/JD students should contact their assigned field liaison who will support students in selecting and navigating the second year placement process.
-When all first year students receive their initial information about the 2nd Year Placement Process, that is your cue to work closely with your field liaison and to contact Gerry Laviña, the Director of Field Education.
+When all first year students receive their initial information about the 2nd Year Placement Process, that is your cue to work closely with your field liaison.
 Summer Block placements require summer session enrollment including registration fees as determined by UCLA Summer Sessions.
 The student is responsible for those fees and financial aid is available.